 Choosing Your Next Saddle: Put Science First

-- Don’t shy away from consulting with a professional bike fitter or medical expert if you’re struggling with discomfort.
+- Don’t shy away from consulting a professional bike fitter or medical expert if you’re struggling with discomfort.

 The best men’s saddle isn’t about hype or heritage—it’s about a fit informed by health and science.
 Thanks to new breakthroughs, you can finally ride in comfort—and give tradition a run for its money.